AureumChaos/LEAP/docs/source/concepts.rst

 implementation that uses a `toolz.pipe()` function to link together a series of operators to do the following:

-#. binary tournament selection on a set of parents
+#. binary tournament_selection selection on a set of parents
 #. clone those that were selected
 #. perform mutation bitflip on the clones
 #. evaluate the offspring